gracecvang-source/agent-memory-loop/README.md

 capture → organize → tag → journal

+This repository currently provides the structure and schemas first; reference scripts are being cleaned and added incrementally.

 Result:
 Instead of the agent forgetting context after a few sessions, it maintains continuity through a lightweight daily loop.